-The Transaction Accounting Adjustments included in the unaudited pro forma condensed combined balance sheet as of December 31, 2021 are as follows:
+The Transaction Accounting Adjustments included in the unaudited pro forma condensed combined balance sheet as of March 31, 2022 are as follows:

-- (A) Derived from the audited consolidated balance sheet of Legacy SpringBig as of December 31, 2021. - (B) Derived from the audited consolidated balance sheet of Tuatara as of December 31, 2021. - (1) To reflect the release of cash from marketable securities held in the trust account. - (2) To reflect (a) the redemption of 19,123,806 Class A ordinary shares for cash payment of \$191.4 million and (b) the reclassification of 876,194 Class A ordinary shares subject to redemption to permanent equity for shareholders who did not exercise their redemption rights. - (3) To reflect the payment of an aggregate of \$11.9 million of estimated legal, financial advisory and other professional fees related to the business combination, the prepayment of \$1.4 million of directors and officers' insurance premium, the payment of \$1.6 million of accounts payable, the accrual of \$2.4 million of expenses and the waiver of \$7.0 million of deferred underwriting fees by the underwriters in Tuatara's IPO of its deferred underwriting discount.
-The direct, incremental costs of the business combination related to the legal, financial advisory, accounting and other professional fees of approximately \$4.3 million is reflected as an adjustment to accumulated deficit. - (4) Reflects proceeds received of \$13.1 million from the subscription investors in exchange for the issuance of 1,310,000 shares of SpringBig common stock at a price of \$10.00 per share, plus 31,356 shares paid to the certain PIPE Investors pursuant to the convertible notes with certain PIPE Investors. - (5) To reflect the recapitalization of Legacy SpringBig through (a) the contribution of all the share capital in Legacy SpringBig to SpringBig common stock, (b) the issuance of 18,196,526 shares of SpringBig common stock, (c) the elimination of the historical accumulated deficit of Tuatara of \$17.2 million, the accounting acquiree and (d) the conversion of 4,000,000 Class B ordinary shares outstanding in Tuatara to SpringBig common stock, on a one-for-one basis, at the consummation of the business combination. - (6) To reflect the forfeiture of 1,000,000 shares of SpringBig common stock by the sponsor.
-No entry is reflected due to rounding. - (7) To reflect the re-issuance, from the forfeited sponsor shares, of 876,194 shares of SpringBig common stock to non-redeeming public shareholders.
-No entry is reflected due to rounding. - (8) Reflects issuance of \$11.0 million of 6% Senior Secured Original Issue Discount Convertible Notes (the "Notes") for proceeds of \$10.0 million and a discount of \$1.0 million.
-The Notes will be convertible at the option of the holders beginning at the earlier of (a) the date of effectiveness of a resale registration statement covering the resales of SpringBig's shares of common stock underlying the Notes or (b) one year after the issuance of the Notes, in each case at an initial conversion share price of \$12.00 per share.
+- (A) Derived from the unaudited consolidated balance sheet of SpringBig as of March 31, 2022. - (B) Derived from the unaudited consolidated balance sheet of Tuatara as of March 31, 2022. - (1) To reflect the release of cash from marketable securities held in the trust account. - (2) To reflect (a) the redemption of 19,123,806 Class A ordinary shares for cash payment of \$191.4 million and (b) the reclassification of 876,194 Class A ordinary shares subject to redemption to permanent equity for shareholders who did not exercise their redemption rights. - (3) To reflect the payment of an aggregate of \$11.1 million of estimated legal, financial advisory and other professional fees related to the business combination, the prepayment of \$1.4 million of directors and officers' insurance premium, the payment of \$0.9 million of accounts payable and accrued expenses, the payment of \$0.6 million in executive bonuses and the waiver of \$7.0 million of deferred underwriting fees by the underwriters in Tuatara's IPO of its deferred underwriting discount The direct, incremental costs of the business combination related to the legal, financial advisory, accounting and other professional fees of approximately \$11.1 million is reflected as an adjustment to accumulated deficit. - (4) Reflects proceeds received of \$13.1 million from the subscription investors in exchange for the issuance of 1,310,000 shares of New SpringBig common stock at a price of \$10.00 per share, plus 31,356 shares paid to the certain PIPE Investors pursuant to the convertible notes with certain PIPE Investors. - (5) To reflect the recapitalization of SpringBig through (a) the contribution of all the share capital in SpringBig to New SpringBig common stock, (b) the issuance of 18,196,526 shares of New SpringBig common stock, (c) the elimination of the historical accumulated deficit of Tuatara of \$13.9 million, the accounting acquiree and (d) the conversion of 4,000,000 Class B ordinary shares outstanding in Tuatara to New SpringBig common stock, on a one-for-one basis, at the consummation of the business combination. - (6) To reflect the forfeiture of 1,000,000 shares of New SpringBig common stock by the sponsor.
+No entry is reflected due to rounding. - (7) To reflect the issuance of 876,194 shares of New SpringBig common stock to non-redeeming public shareholders.
+No entry is reflected due to rounding. - (8) Reflects issuance of \$11.0 million of 6% Senior Secured Original Issue Discount Convertible Notes (the "Notes") for proceeds of \$10.0 million and a discount of \$2.4 million.
+The Notes will be convertible at the option of the holders beginning at the earlier of (a) the date of effectiveness of a resale registration statement covering the resales of New SpringBig's shares of common stock underlying the Notes or (b) one year after the issuance of the Notes, in each case at an initial conversion share price of \$12.00 per share.
 The Notes will bear interest at a rate of 6% per annum and amortize after six months, which amortization may be settled in cash or shares of common stock.

-Adjustments to Unaudited Pro Forma Condensed Combined Statement of Operations for the Year Ended December 31, 2021
+3. Adjustments to Unaudited Pro Forma Condensed Combined Statement of Operations for the Three Months Ended March 31, 2022

-The transaction accounting adjustments included in the unaudited pro forma condensed combined statements of operations for the year ended December 31, 2021 are as follows:
+The transaction accounting adjustments included in the unaudited pro forma condensed combined statements of operations for the three months ended March 31, 2022 and the year ended December 30, 2021 are as follows: